theaog/spirit/README.md

 ```
 >*Spirit can self-upgrade only on amd64 aka x86-64 for now. [`donate to speed things up`](#monero-xmr-thank-you)

-## Spirit Premium
+## Spirit Pro
+The main features require Pro licensing to help support the development of the project.
+Licensing information can be found running `./spirit pro --info`

+You can buy a license directly from the CLI `./spirit pro --buy`

-Spirit has free tools inside
+You can use Spirit free tools:
 - banner
 - parse
 - scan
 - zap

-The main features are although under Premium licensing to help support the development of the project.
-Licensing information can be found running `./spirit premium --info`

-You can buy a license directly from the CLI `./spirit premium --buy`
+- and more...

 # Support the Develpoment of the Spirit toolkit!
 ## Monero (XMR) thank you!